epam/edp-install/docs/use-cases/tekton-custom-pipelines.md

   !![Review Change](../assets/use-cases/tekton-custom/tekton-gerrit07.png)

   !!!
 Note
-      If the build is added and configured, push steps in the pipeline, it will produce a new version of artifact, which will be available for the deployment in Headlamp.
+      If the build is added and configured, push steps in the pipeline, it will produce a new version of artifact, which will be available for the deployment in EDP Portal.

 9. Check the pipelines in the Tekton dashboard: